If you are considering a reverse mortgage, it is important to understand that your home must be appraised by an FHA-approved appraiser.

 The Final Word: Understanding Lender Limitations and Appraisal Disagreements

-Reverse Mortgage Rebuttal FAQs
+Common Appraisal Rebuttal FAQs

 Q.

-How do you rebuttal a low appraisal?
+How do you rebut a low appraisal?

 Q.

-Do appraisers ever change their appraisal?
+Do appraisers ever change their appraisals?

 Q.